tyconsulting/TerraformEnterprise-PS/docs/New-TFEWorkspace.md

 ```

 ### -TerraformVersion

-Enter the Terraform version of the workspace.
+The Terraform version of the workspace.

 ```yaml
 Type: String